puppylpg/java-metrics-example/README.md

 - NetworkInterfaceDemo: about NetworkInterface.

 ## url
-To tell you URL doesn't equals to httpUrl.
+- To tell you URL doesn't equals to httpUrl.
 It's an abstraction for resources.
 Ways to operate URL.
+- Difference between URI and URL.
 ## nio
 None-Block I/O。
 ### FileSystem